Aged 10 with my first dog,'Spinky' aged 5 mths

 Royal Melbourne Show catalogue 1952

-Published as 'Dog Showing over 7 Decades' by Dog News Australia (Top Dog Media Pty Ltd Austral NSW) Annual 2107, Page 34
+- Published as Jane Harvey - 'Dog Showing over 7 Decades' by Dog News Australia (Top Dog Media Pty Ltd Austral NSW) Annual 2107, Page 34